arorasarthak/arorasarthak.github.io/index.md

 #### Hi there!

-I am a Graduate Student employed as a Teaching Assistant at the [Kate Gleason College of Engineering @ RIT](https://www.rit.edu/kgcoe/).
+I am a Graduate Student employed as a Teaching Assistant at [KGCOE, RIT](https://www.rit.edu/kgcoe/).
 My major is Electrical Engineering with a specialization in Robotics.
 Most my time is spent working on my graduate research in Human Robot Interaction and assisting other graduate and undergraduate students in their courses.